mermaidjs/mermaid-gitbook/content/usage.md

 Sometimes the generated graph also has defined interactions like tooltip and click events.
 When using the API one must add those events after the graph has been inserted into the DOM.

-The example code below is an extract of wheat mermaid does when using the API.
-The example show how it is possible to bind events to a svg when using the API for rendering.
+The example code below is an extract of what mermaid does when using the API.
+The example shows how it is possible to bind events to an svg when using the API for rendering.

 ```javascript
 var insertSvg = function(svgCode, bindFunctions) {